conan-io/docs/creating_packages/getting_started.rst

 .. note::

     For this concrete example you will need, besides a C++ compiler, both *CMake* and *git* installed and in your path.
-They are not required by conan, you could use your own build system and version control instead.
+They are not required by conan, so you could use your own build system and version control instead.

 Creating the Package Recipe